Irwin Conference Center: 1970s expansion

 The bank had outgrown its downtown office by 1970, despite having opened five branches in Bartholomew County over the preceding fifteen years.
 The bank's staff had grown from 78 to 230 during that time.
 Irwin Union Bank officials announced plans in December 1970 to expand the downtown branch by 44,000 ft2, more than doubling the building's size while providing adequate space for all of the bank's departments.
 This project included a three-story office annex and a glass arcade connecting both the office wing and its annex.
 Roche and Dinkeloo were hired to design the annex, and Taylor Brothers Construction was hired as the general contractor.
 Before work began, the customer parking lot was relocated to the northwest corner of the site, and 25 trees on the site were relocated to Irwin Union's other branches.

 Despite a construction accident in June 1971, when some of the annex's beams collapsed during a heavy wind, work proceeded with few delays.
 During the annex's construction, the original building celebrated the Irwin Union Bank's centennial with an exhibit displaying coinage, a bust of Joseph I. Irwin, and images of the bank's branches.
-The annex's construction was one of several projects that were constructed as part of a revitalization of downtown Columbus.
+The annex was one of several projects that were constructed as part of a revitalization of downtown Columbus.
 The annex was finished in 1973, and the landscape around the expanded bank won an award from the AAN that year.
 The annex originally contained the Irwin Union Bank's data-processing department in the basement, the bank's travel bureau on the first floor, a trust department on the second floor, and an accounting bureau on the third floor.
-An open house for the annex was hosted in October 1973, attracting 500 guests, including bankers from across the U.S.
+An open house for the annex was held in October 1973, attracting 500 guests, including bankers from across the U.S.